AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-i-qualified-tax-credit-bonds/sec-54a.md

 #### Amendments ####

 **2009**—Subsec. (c)(1)(B).
 Pub.
-L. 111–5, §1531(c)(2), substituted “subparts C and J” for “subpart C”.
+L. 111–5, §1531(c)(2), substituted "subparts C and J" for "subpart C".

 Subsec. (d)(1)(E).
 Pub.
 L. 111–5, §1521(b)(1), added subpar.
 (E).

 Subsec. (d)(2)(C)(v).
 Pub.
 L. 111–5, §1521(b)(2), added cl. (v).

 Subsec. (h).
 Pub.
 L. 111–5, §1541(b)(2), amended subsec. (h) generally.
-Prior to amendment, text read as follows: “If any qualified tax credit bond is held by a regulated investment company or a real estate investment trust, the credit determined under subsection (a) shall be allowed to shareholders of such company or beneficiaries of such trust (and any gross income included under subsection (f) with respect to such credit shall be treated as distributed to such shareholders or beneficiaries) under procedures prescribed by the Secretary.”
+Prior to amendment, text read as follows: "If any qualified tax credit bond is held by a regulated investment company or a real estate investment trust, the credit determined under subsection (a) shall be allowed to shareholders of such company or beneficiaries of such trust (and any gross income included under subsection (f) with respect to such credit shall be treated as distributed to such shareholders or beneficiaries) under procedures prescribed by the Secretary."

 **2008**—Subsec. (d)(1).
 Pub.
 L. 110–343, §301(b)(1), reenacted heading without change and amended text generally.
-Prior to amendment, text read as follows: “The term ‘qualified tax credit bond’ means—
+Prior to amendment, text read as follows: "The term 'qualified tax credit bond' means—

-“(A) a qualified forestry conservation bond, or
+"(A) a qualified forestry conservation bond, or

-“(B) a new clean renewable energy bond,
+"(B) a new clean renewable energy bond,

-which is part of an issue that meets requirements of paragraphs (2), (3), (4), (5), and (6).”
+which is part of an issue that meets requirements of paragraphs (2), (3), (4), (5), and (6)."

 Pub.
 L. 110–343, §107(b)(1), reenacted heading without change and amended text generally.
-Prior to amendment, text read as follows: “The term ‘qualified tax credit bond’ means a qualified forestry conservation bond which is part of an issue that meets the requirements of paragraphs (2), (3), (4), (5), and (6).”
+Prior to amendment, text read as follows: "The term 'qualified tax credit bond' means a qualified forestry conservation bond which is part of an issue that meets the requirements of paragraphs (2), (3), (4), (5), and (6)."

 Subsec. (d)(1)(D).
 Pub.
 L. 110–343, §313(b)(1), added subpar.
 (D).

 Subsec. (d)(2)(C).
 Pub.
 L. 110–343, §301(b)(2), reenacted heading without change and amended text generally.
-Prior to amendment, text read as follows: “For purposes of this paragraph, the term ‘qualified purpose’ means—
+Prior to amendment, text read as follows: "For purposes of this paragraph, the term 'qualified purpose' means—

-“(i) in the case of a qualified forestry conservation bond, a purpose specified in section 54B(e), and
+"(i) in the case of a qualified forestry conservation bond, a purpose specified in section 54B(e), and

-“(ii) in the case of a new clean renewable energy bond, a purpose specified in section 54C(a)(1).”
+"(ii) in the case of a new clean renewable energy bond, a purpose specified in section 54C(a)(1)."

 Pub.
 L. 110–343, §107(b)(2), reenacted heading without change and amended text generally.
-Prior to amendment, text read as follows: “For purposes of this paragraph, the term ‘qualified purpose’ means a purpose specified in section 54B(e).”
+Prior to amendment, text read as follows: "For purposes of this paragraph, the term 'qualified purpose' means a purpose specified in section 54B(e)."

 Subsec. (d)(2)(C)(iv).
 Pub.
 L. 110–343, §313(b)(2), added cl. (iv).

 #### Effective Date of 2009 Amendment ####

 Pub.
 L. 111–5, div.
 B, title I, §1521(c), Feb.
 17, 2009, 123 Stat.
-357, provided that: “The amendments made by this section [enacting section 54F of this title and amending this section] shall apply to obligations issued after the date of the enactment of this Act [Feb.
-17, 2009].”
+357, provided that: "The amendments made by this section [enacting section 54F of this title and amending this section] shall apply to obligations issued after the date of the enactment of this Act [Feb.
+17, 2009]."

 Amendment by section 1531(c)(2) of Pub.
 L. 111–5 applicable to obligations issued after Feb.
 17, 2009, see section 1531(e) of Pub.
 L. 111–5, set out as a note under section 54 of this title.